amalshehu/Tour-Of-Heroes/README.md

 # Tour-Of-Heroes
-The Tour of Heroes tutorial takes us through the steps of creating an Angular application in TypeScript.
+The Tour of Heroes tutorial takes us through the steps of creating an Angular2 application in TypeScript.